 Economics is the study of the difficult choices made by individuals, households, firms and governments.
-It provides a logical and ordered way of looking at the problem-solving and optimising behaviour of decision makers.
+It provides a range of frameworks, which can be used for modelling and understanding the problem-solving and optimising behaviour of decision makers.
 Economics is one of the core disciplines in any contemporary university.
 It provides the skills needed for analysing and implementing solutions to many of the critical problems facing businesses and societies today.About the Economics department

 Members of the Economics department at AUT have PhDs from universities around the world.
-They cover a wide range of fields within the discipline, including microeconomics, macroeconomics, econometrics, international trade and finance, regional and urban economics, labour economics, economic development and public policy.
+They cover a wide range of fields within the discipline, including microeconomics, macroeconomics, econometrics, international trade and finance, regional and urban economics, environmental economics and natural resources, labour economics, economic development, health economics, history of economic thought, and public policy.
 We are proud of our established record and commitment to research excellence, high quality undergraduate, postgraduate, interdisciplinary and MBA education, and community and professional engagement, especially in the area of economic policy.

 Our teaching is informed by our wide-ranging research activities.
-The Department has received a 100% research-active rating in the latest research quality assessment (PBRF 2006) among the universities in New Zealand.
 Members of the Department have published in many highly ranked, domestic and international journals in Economics.
-These include: Australian Economic Papers, Economica, Economics of Education Review, European Journal of Industrial Relations, International Journal of Human Resource Management, International Journal of Manpower, Journal of Economic Surveys, Labour Economics, New Zealand Economic Papers, Regional Studies and World Economy.
+These include: Australian Economic Papers, Economica, Economic Record, Economics of Education Review, European Journal of Industrial Relations, International Journal of Human Resource Management, International Journal of Manpower, Journal of Happiness Studies, Journal of Economic Surveys, Labour Economics, New Zealand Economic Papers, Regional Studies, Work, Employment & Society, and World Economy.

 Detailed information about the members of the Economics research team, including supervisory interests and current research activities, can be found by clicking on the names of individual staff, which are listed below:

 Professor Tim Maloney - Head of Economics Discipline.